How do I pay a ticket?

 How long does it take to get my bond money back?

-If you posted bond for someone (the bond must have been put in your name), then you should receive your bond refund check in the mail within 4 weeks from the conclusion of the case.
+If you posted bond for someone (the bond must have been put

 What do I do if I received a summons?